lukasroegner/homebridge-apple-tv-remote/README.md

 # homebridge-apple-tv-remote

+**IMPORTANT**: This plugin is still in development and hasn't reached a stable state.
+It is recommended to install it in a separate Homebridge instance.
+Take a look at the issue [#46](https://github.com/lukasroegner/homebridge-apple-tv-remote/issues/46) to check the current state of bugfix.

+## About

 Plugin for controlling Apple TVs in homebridge.
 Each Apple TV can be turned on/off via a switch.
 Additionally, a play/pause switch is exposed to HomeKit.

 Supported models are: